scubiedoo/manifests/README.md

 - Open a shell: e.g. `putty.exe` on `vagrant@127.0.0.1`<br>
   password is `vagrant`
 - Create the image file `/vagrant/manifests.sh`

-## Configuration ##
-User configuration is work in progress.
-For details refer to the developer's configuration section below.

 # How it works - developer part #